Biden to help mark decades of relative peace in N Ireland | Politics

 Biden to help mark decades of relative peace in N Ireland

-On his first presidential visit to Northern Ireland, Biden was set to deliver congratulations and encourage the country's leaders to work on universally beneficial trade and economic policies when he speaks Wednesday at a business development event at Ulster University's campus in Belfast.
+On his first presidential visit to Northern Ireland, Biden was set to deliver congratulations and encourage its leaders to work on universally beneficial trade and economic policies when he speaks at a business development event at Ulster University's new campus in Belfast.

 Instead, the Democratic president will deliver at least two messages, said White House National Security Council spokesperson John Kirby, who is travelling with Biden.